Succeeding at Your Next Speaking Engagement

 • Ethos involves convincing an audience of your credibility.

-• Pathos is an appeal to emotion which can often be best achieved through compelling stories.
+• Pathos is an appeal to emotion, often achieved through compelling stories.

-• Logos is an appeal to logic which can often be achieved through facts and data.
+• Logos is an appeal to logic, often achieved through facts and data.

-While senior leaders are often focused on facts and data, they should also be able to appeal to emotion.
-Stories or examples can be a good way to achieve this, whether personal stories or stories of others who are relevant to your topic.
-For example, a story about how former investors or employees had personally benefited from their relationships with your organization can be compelling.
-Personal stories can be even more impactful and also serve to strengthen the ethos element of your presentations by providing a sense of your personality or character.
+While senior leaders may focus on facts and data, they should also be able to appeal to emotion.
+Personal stories or other relevant examples can be a good way to achieve this.
+For example, a story about how former investors or employees had benefited personally from their relationships with your organization can be compelling.
+Personal stories can also strengthen the ethos element of your presentations by conveying your personality or character.

 Developing a Commanding Presence

 Delivering a powerful presentation is about more than what you say—your impact is also affected by how you deliver your presentation.
-Professional speakers offer the following tips:1
+Professional speakers offer the following tips:

-• Be mindful.
-Maintain awareness of your body language, your inner dialogue, and your emotions while you are at the podium or interacting with others.
+• Be mindful of your body language, your inner dialogue, and your emotions while you are at the podium or interacting with others.

-Finally, be open to opportunities to learn from each and every speaking experience.
-You will not get it perfect every time and, in fact, most expert speakers continue to learn and grow throughout their careers.
-Every new opportunity will glean new insights and best practices—both from what you do well and areas of opportunity for improvement.
+Finally, be open to learning from every speaking experience.
+You will not get it perfect every time; in fact, most expert speakers continue to learn and grow throughout their careers.
+Every new opportunity will glean new insights and best practices — both from what you do well and from areas for improvement.

 Steps to Consider